MaDHouSe79/mh-parking/README.md

 This is just how you park in real live 😁 so park anywhere you want 👊😁👍

-This mod is more intended for large servers, with VIP players, you can give this players an extra feature, to let them park in front of there own house.
+This mod is more intended for large servers, with VIP players, you can give this player an extra feature, to let them park in front of there own house.

 This mod is also good if players crashes or if the server gets a reboot, and if you have persossion, and you have parked your car, you never have to get your car from the garage again,